AdManteza/kinesio/README.md

 This app is still in the early development stages.

-Don'y hold your breath for the production stage :)
+Don't hold your breath for the production stage :)